evaristoc/reversing/_posts/2023-09-29-sticky-figure-with-scrollama.markdown

 # Sticky figure with scrollama

-This is a dissection of [Russell Goldenberg's scrollama sticky-side example](https://russellsamora.github.io/scrollama/sticky-side/), which is also on [github](https://github.com/russellsamora/scrollama).
+This is a dissection of [Russell Samora's scrollama sticky-side example](https://russellsamora.github.io/scrollama/sticky-side/), which is also on [github](https://github.com/russellsamora/scrollama).

-Russell Goldenberg made **scrollama** to use [the intersection observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) in favor of scroll events, with excellent results.
-As stated in [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API), the API:
+Russell Samora made **scrollama** to use [the intersection observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) in favor of scroll events, with excellent results.
+As stated in [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API), the API: '... observes changes in the intersection of target elements with an ancestor element or with a top-level document's viewport'.

->  '... observes changes in the intersection of target elements with an ancestor element or with a top-level document's viewport'.
+> **scrollama** was still maintained by 2023 and included other 20 contributors, with a new version on the making.

 # The code